-Independent study proposals (available at:

-https://www.pitzer.edu/registrar/forms/) should be submitted to the Office of the Registrar in the semester before the proposed independent study.
+Independent study proposals should be submitted to the Office of the Registrar in the semester before the proposed independent study.
 Summer independent studies must be submitted no later than the deadline to register for summer courses.
 All forms are forwarded to the Pitzer College Curriculum Committee for review/approval.
+All relevant forms can be found on the Registrar's Office website.